theinvincibleknight/Linux-Knowledge-Hub/mount-volume.md

 ```bash
 root@ip-172-31-45-53:/# root@ip-172-31-45-53:/# umount /dev/xvdf
 ```
-## Provide ownership and permissions for a non-root user
+## [Optional] Provide ownership and permissions for a non-root user

 To provide ownership and permissions for a non-root user to access a specific folder in Ubuntu, you can follow these steps: